 She nodded then re-hid her face, weakened by the force of each sob.

 “Aeris,” he whispered, “look up at me.”
 Sephiroth found a patch of soft, exposed neck.
 The Cetra gasped in surprise at the brush, obeying his gentle “command.”
 “I will never leave you, and I’ll never send you away.
 This is your home now, my little rose, and I look after you.
 Whatever you want, you shall have.
 You owe me nothing and never will.
 It’s a joy to me to protect you, to ensure you’re happy and well.”
 He slid a finger beneath her chin, shaking his head to her adoration.
 “I hope one day to see joy blossom where only fear has grown.”

 “M-May I kiss your hand, great master?”

 “Master,” she murmured as he went back to the keys.
-“I deserve to be raped and beaten.”
+“I deserve to be used and beaten.”

 “What nonsense is this?”
 His voice formed an edge, slicing the words at the tips of his fingers.
-Wrath seared hot through frigid emerald wedding frost to flame.
-His lashes caught fire, but would never burn in the swells of endless light.
+Wrath seared hot through frigid emerald wedding flame to frost.
+His lashes caught fire but would never burn in the swells of endless light.